tuna2134/tuna2134/README.md

 I'm learning rust. ✏

-I can do python and typescript.✨
+I can do python, rust and typescript.✨

 I love Shikimori, bocchi, Chisato and roxy.❤️